Turtel216/Beavieeer/README.md

 ### Prerequisites

-- [Zig](https://ziglang.org/download/): Ensure you have Zig installed (v0.10.0 or higher recommended).
+- [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html): Ensure you have the Rust tool chain installed.
-- A basic understanding of compiler design and Zig programming will be helpful.
+- A basic understanding of compiler design and Rust programming will be helpful.

 ### Installation